-It should be noted that no travel policy will now cover COVID risks / costs.
+It should be noted that, following a year of significant losses by insurers, no travel policy will now cover COVID risks / costs.
 This is because the trip would have been booked in the knowledge of the covid risk.
 The only exception to this is that medical expenses and repatriation costs will still be covered if someone contracts covid while on a trip.